pyTooling/pyTooling/doc/DataStructures/Tree.rst

    nodeB = Node(parent=root)

    # Check if nodeA and nodeB are in same tree
-   inSameTree = nodeA is nodeB
+   isSameTree = nodeA is nodeB

+.. _STRUCT:Tree:Path:

 Path
 ====